 Computer-aided design

-Digital designers have a wide variety of work opportunities, including UI design, photography, videography, animation, and more.
+Freelance digital designers have a wide variety of work opportunities, including UI design, photography, videography, animation, and more.
 Each project will be different, even if your role focuses on a particular element of its construction.
-Best of all, with the right skills and experience, these professionals typically earn more than traditional graphic designers.
+Best of all, with the right skills and experience, freelancers may be able to increase their earning potential beyond what they'd make as an employee.

-The question for many is whether it’s better to land a job as a digital designer with a specific company or firm or break out on your own as a freelancer.
+The question for many is whether it’s better to take on a digital design role with a specific company or break out on your own as a freelancer.
 Let’s look at the pros and cons of freelancing:

 Benefits of freelancing | Challenges of freelancing |